 Please obtain the stipulated editions.
-They enable you to find specific passages easily in class, and often contain essential notes and introductory material.
+In every class we will discuss specific passages in detail.
+The stipulated editions will assist your learning, as they enable you to find these passages easily in class, and often contain essential notes and introductory material.
 They are often available to buy used online for a modest price.

 Conrad, Joseph.
 Heart of Darkness and Other Tales (Oxford World’s Classics)

 Forster, E.M.
 Howards End (Penguin 20th Century Classics)

 Ford, Ford Madox.
 The Good Soldier (Oxford World’s Classics)

 Woolf, Virginia.
 Jacob's Room ( Oxford World's Classics)